pete3n/nix-prefetch.nvim/README.md

   ];
 ```
 This will register the NGUpdateRepo command which you can keybind.
-If you call NGUpdate repo with the cursor in a fetchFromGitHub attribute set,
+If you call NGUpdateRepo with the cursor in a fetchFromGitHub attribute set,
 then it will check for the most recent revision, and if it is different from the
 current, updates the revision and the corresponding hash.